gjlai/mygit/readme.txt

-Git is a versioin control system.
+Git is a distributed versioin control system.